I truly love writing and expressing myself through writing. Read on to learn bad words in Vietnamese.

 It means “dead dog”.
 It is used similarly to “Damn it” in English, expressing frustration and anger at the beginning of an utterance.

 It is also used as an adjective, similar to “God damn”, addressing someone who is undesirable.

 Teasing / Naughty Banters:

 dở hơi- / zɜ:˨˩˥ hɤĭ /

 A phrase that means “useless” or “half-ass”.
-It is both used as a slight insult or an endearing name-calling.
-It sees use mostly by people from the North of Vietnam.
-It is literally translated to: “bad breath”.
+It is both used as a slight insult or endearing name-calling.
+It is used mostly by people from the North of Vietnam.
+It is literally translated to “bad breath”.

 chết tiệt- / ƫe˥t tiə˧t /

 This term has a similar meaning to “chó chết” - /ƫo˥ ƫe˥t/ (Damn it).
 However, it is much less dramatic, and it is often uttered with a low voice, often to slightly scold someone or to express discontent.
 Its literal meaning is “absolutely dead”.